-The Long-Term Follow-Up of Cancer Patients Unit (SEGUIM) at SJD Barcelona Children's Hospital responds to the medical, emotional and social needs of these patients.
+The Long-Term Follow-Up of Cancer Patients Unit (SEGUIM) at the SJD Barcelona Children's Hospital responds to the medical, emotional and social needs of these patients.
 The main objective is to preserve their long-term health and quality of life through prevention, early detection and treatment of any possible side effects resulting from treatment.

 SEGUIM patients

-Why SJD Hospital?
+Why the SJD Barcelona Children's Hospital?

 We promote health education and clear, accessible resources so that patients and their families have the information they need to prevent avoidable complications or detect them early.